Skip to Navigation Skip to Content

 “Dea Hurston created this program to bring opportunities to the people that lacked access in various areas of the arts.
 She first worked with Moxie Theatre and San Diego Opera to fulfill these dreams and I’m very grateful that New Village Arts is now a branch of her legacy.
 As a young, Black woman, and artist, I can wholeheartedly say that this is a program I needed and would have benefitted from in my earlier years in the arts.
 I am honored to be the manager of the Dea Hurston Fellowship at New Village Arts and I can’t wait to see how it continues to change the face of White American Theatre as we move forward in our goal of creating more opportunities for underrepresented theatre artists in San Diego County.”

-— Kiara Hudlin (Education and Fellowship Manager & Hurston Fellow)
+— Kiara Hudlin (Hurston Fellow)

 “Dea Hurston was a fierce advocate for the arts and created seats at the table for up and coming BIPOC artists throughout her life.
 This fellowship not only honors her legacy but ensures her name lives on through each and every artist who takes part in it.”